Qqwy/erlang-smallmap-get-benchmark/README.md

 This benchmark only tests what happens if a program does nothing else than look up many keys in tiny maps.

-The particular benchmark will, for each map size between 1 and 32, run 10_000 iterations in which a random key in _twice_ this range is picked.
+The particular benchmark will, for each map size between 1 and 32, run 100_000 iterations in which a random key in _twice_ this range is picked.
 This means there is a 50% chance of finding the key. **(I think this is the main point which could be considered 'artificial' about this microbenchmark (besides not running all of ERTS); 50% is an arbitrary cutoff not based on real data.)**

 This procedure is repeated for each of the potential map retrieval function implementations.

-By default, two implementations which I came up with which turn out to be quite a bit slower on my machine than the original implementation are commented in the source code (in main.cpp), but feel free to experiment.
+By default, two more implementations which I came up with which turn out to be quite a bit slower on my machine than the original implementation are commented in the source code (in main.cpp), but feel free to experiment.

 # Results